SSWConsulting/SSW.Rules.Content/rules/rule/rule.md

 This is a piece of code in a code block
 ```
 ::: bad
-Figure: Bad example - This code doesn't include the language used
+Figure: Bad example - Because this code doesn't include the language used
 :::

 Learn more on [Markdown – Do you set the language on code blocks?](/set-language-on-code-blocks)